-In contrast to the GWL, since the SWL is used in less controlled environments for tasks that usually require precision, the LAAP accuracy is much more critical.
+LAAP accuracy is much more critical.
 Besides a higher quality angle sensor to ensure high confidence in sufficient accuracy of the angleSensor input to the LAAP, an error-detecting code is used to ensure that the stored recordedPosition has not been accidentally changed (e.g., due to bit flip).
-Contracts of the corresponding components guarantee these properties of the angle sensor and the recordedPosition variable which satisfies the contract LAAP-6, while the contract LAAP-4 is not satisfied in the SWL system either as it would be too expensive to achieve it.
+Contracts of the corresponding components guarantee these properties of the angle sensor and the recordedPosition variable which satisfies the contract LAAP-6, while the contract LAAP-4 is not satisfied in the SWL system as it would be too expensive to achieve it.

-Since the strong contract LAAP-1 requires groundSpeedLimit to be set in every vehicle to a value below 20 km/h, both products must set the appropriate values.
-In the GWL the limit is 20 km/h, since the arm moves much slower and in a controlled environment, while the limit is 10 km/h for the SWL.
+Since the strong contract LAAP-1 requires ground-SpeedLimit to be set in every vehicle below 20 km/h, both products must set the appropriate values.
+In the GWL the limit is 20 km/h, since the arm moves slower and in a controlled environment, while the limit is 10 km/h for the SWL.

-Once the reused contracts are checked and new contracts established during the Utilisation and Maintenance phase, we utilise the contracts for the generation of safety argument-fragments.
+Once the reused contracts are checked and new contracts established during the Utilisation and Maintenance phase, we utilise the contracts for the generation of safety argumentfragments.
 Based on the satisfied contracts we can identify safety artefacts related to such contracts (e.g., test cases) that can be useful in the current context.

-4.3 Generated Safety Arguments
+C. Generated Safety Arguments

-Figure 5 shows the top level goals of the LAAP safety argument for the two systems.
-Both argument-fragments are generated in the same way, hence share the similar structure.
+Fig. 6 shows the top level goals of the LAAP safety argument for the two systems.
 To support the top-level goal that the component satisfies the allocated safety requirements, we decompose the top-level goal to argue over the following: the LAAP strong contracts are satisfied, all satisfied contracts are consistent, and the relevant weak contracts are satisfied.
-As all strong contracts must be satisfied in both context, the argument related to the strong contract satisfaction (Figure 6) is the same for both cases.
+As all strong contracts must be satisfied in both contexts, the argument related to the strong contract satisfaction (Fig. 6) is the same for both cases.
+For the sake of brevity, the goals related to the satisfaction of the LAAP-2 strong contract and the SWSR3 safety requirement are left undeveloped.

 The top level goals are further decomposed to argue over satisfaction of each allocated safety requirement.
-As discussed in Section 4.2, some of the contracts are not satisfied in the GWL and in the same time some of the requirements are discarded as quality management, hence not included in the LAAP safety argument in context of GWL.
-In case of the GWL, SWSR2 and SWSR4 are not included in the corresponding argument (Figure 7), while for the SWL, all six requirements are included in the corresponding argument (Figure 8).
+As discussed in Section IV-B, some of the contracts are not satisfied in the GWL and in the same time some of the requirements are discarded as quality management, hence not included in the LAAP safety argument in context of GWL.
+SWSR2 and SWSR4 are not included in the GWL safety argument (Fig. 8), while for the SWL, all six requirements are included in the corresponding argument (Fig. 7).